natsal24/familytiesimmigration/README.md

-.ve-header "Puerto Rican Immigration to the US" default:https%3A//raicesculturalcenter.org/wp-content/uploads/2023/04/EB1911_Plate_X._v24_pg.511Fig1.jpg sticky

 Immigration is a topic that has come up many times in Family Ties interviews.
-I believe it is a topic that affects numerous people both directly and indirectly.
+I consider it a topic that impacts numerous people both directly and indirectly.
+Despite the reasons that one choses to or is forced to immigrate it naturally alters the trajectory of a family history, for better or even for worse.
+In the stories that have been shared with me where a family member immigrates, that person